university-of-auckland/conflex/application_inventory/README.md

 # Application Inventory Tool

-The script in this folder basically takes information from the main Capsule application and puts it into the previously used database tables.
+The script in this folder basically takes information from the main Connex application and puts it into the previously used database tables.
 This allows the application to be backwards compatible whilst enabling new information to be retrieved from the wiki by simply changing a couple of lines in a configuration file.